Browse By Name

 Professor, Department of Classics, College of Liberal Arts

-Expertise: Cultural memory; Roman Literature and Civilization; Classical Tradition in Popular Culture; Greco-Roman antiquity; classical heritage of America; post-tenure review legislation
+Expertise: Cultural memory; Roman Literature and Civilization; Classical Tradition in Popular Culture; Greco-Roman antiquity; classical heritage of America; post-tenure review legislation; literature

 Professor, Department of Chemical Engineering, Cockrell School of Engineering